-This deal allows PTC to sell its three most relevant industrial IoT acquisitions to a larger base of manufacturers with Rockwell’s help.
+This deal allows PTC to sell its three most relevant industrial IoT acquisitions to a larger base of manufacturers with Rockwell’s help, ushering them further down the Road to Reliability.
 Rockwell is a big supplier in process and hybrid manufacturing, industries that may not be as familiar with PTC because they didn’t need design software.
 Rockwell’s software also rounds out the offering with a hearty dose of analytics, while PTC’s ThingWorx and Kepware handle the basic lifting that has to happen if you want to put your plant online.

 The Vuforia AR piece is a bit early in the industry, but Heppelmann says that companies are currently using it to train workers in manufacturing plants and to help workers on service calls get the information they need.
 For example, a worker leveraging AR would use a tablet or heads-up display to see information about the object currently in front of them.
 So if the tablet is centered on a machine, information about the individual parts or diagrams on how to fix them might be superimposed over the image on the tablet’s screen.